hectorpefo/prepublication/_posts/2018-09-11-Common-Grandfathers.md

 ## Solution

 The key will be to show that there can be at most three grandfathers.
-It will follow that the minimum number of grandchildren had by the grandfather with the most grandchildren in the class is $\lceil \frac{40}{3} \rceil$, which is $14$.
+It will follow, given that there are $40$ grandfatherings by $3$ grandfathers, that the minimum number of grandchildren had by the grandfather with the most grandchildren in the class is $\lceil \frac{40}{3} \rceil$, that is, the least integer greater than or equal to a third of forty, which is $14$.

 Suppose there are four grandfathers, $a$, $b$, $c$, and $d$.
-Between them, there are six combinations, which we can write alphabetically as $ab$, $ac$, $ad$, $bc$, $bd$, and $cd.
+Between them, there are six combinations, which we can write alphabetically as $ab$, $ac$, $ad$, $bc$, $bd$, and $cd$.
 Notice that if the combination $ab$ is witnessed by a grandchild, then the combination $cd$ cannot be (for then two kids would not share a grandfather).
 Similar reasoning establishes that at least one combination in each of these three pairs (which exhaust the combinations) must go unwitnessed:

 $$(ab,cd), (ac,bd), (ad,bc)$$